DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxGantt/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-An object that defines the **Gantt** widget's configuration options.
+An object that defines the **Gantt** UI component's configuration options.

 ---
 #####See Also#####